Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 2. **Keep experts responsible** for correctness and system-level coherence (verification).
 3. **Reinvest the productivity gains** into more software and better operations (Jevons Paradox).

-Every serious, corporate-grade line of software needs caring beyond text.
+Every serious, corporate-grade line of code needs caring beyond text.
 For instance, systems still need customer feedback loops, support, investiment, decisions.
-It's naive to belive that when you replace all developers with AI equivalents, you can just say *"Oh, that's wrong because of my AI.
-I am sorry, it will fix it"*__* when your software causes financial (or human) losses.
+It's naive to belive that when you replace all developers with AI equivalents, you can just say:

+> "Oh, that's wrong because of my AI.
+I am sorry, it will fix it"

-Someone has to "sign" and respond for it.
-Are C-class executives ready to fire all developers then take the fall for anything wrong that happens?
+You can't say that specially when your software causes financial (or human) losses.
+Someone still has to "sign" and respond for it.
+Are C-class executives ready to fire all developers then take the fall for absolutely everything?
 I doubt it.

 ---

 ## 6) The JetBrains lens: some categories shrink, others expand

-JetBrains' Developer Ecosystem data reframes the workforce as a portfolio of activities, not just "dev count."
+[JetBrains' Developer Ecosystem data](https://devecosystem-2025.jetbrains.com/) reframes the workforce as a portfolio of activities, not just "dev count."
 With **~20.8M professional developers in 2025**, the work is redistributing.

 My read of the likely shift: